Sensitivity Analysis for Linear Estimators: Applications

-We assume that every observation can be partitioned into manipulators and non-manipulators.
-Non-manipulator ($M = 0$) running variables are as good as random around the discontinuity. \begin{assumption}[Non-manipulator exogeneity] $(Y(1), Y(0)) \indep X \mid M=0, X \approx c$. $F_{X \mid M = 0}(x)$ is differentiable in $x$ at $c$ with a positive derivative. \end{assumption}

-In the standard RD setup, Assumption \ref{assumption:NonManipulExogeneity} is equivalent to assuming that the conditional independence assumption holds for all observations.
-In our more general context, this conditional independence is only required for the non-manipulators --- no such assumption is imposed on the manipulators so far.
-Differentiability and exogeneity implies that the change in non-manipulator average outcomes across the cutoff $c$ is the non-manipulator average treatment effect.
-However, we cannot observe that average when $\tau > 0$ and there are manipulators.

-We assume that manipulation occurs in one direction. \begin{assumption}[One-sided manipulation] $F_{X|M=1}(c) = 0$. $F_{X|M=1}(x)$ is right-differentiable in $x$ at $c$. \end{assumption}

-Assumption \ref{asmp:manipulation} requires manipulators to manipulate only in the direction of treatment.
-The notation that manipulators are treated is for convenience, since $D$ and $1-D$ can be interchanged to remain consistent with our assumption.
-In the classic RD setup with no manipulation across the boundary at a sufficiently fine level, the conditional density $F_{X \mid M = 1}$ is zero to the right of the cutoff.
-Settings where manipulation could plausibly occur in either direction is an interesting direction for future analysis.

-The setup so far is identical to \citet{gerard2020bounds} and allows for one-sided manipulation.
-Using their notation, of the people just above the cutoff, the proportion who have manipulated is:

-$\tau$ is point identified.
-To avoid ambiguity with \citeauthor{gerard2020bounds}'s notation, we use ``$\tau(R)$" to refer to percentiles in our identification results applied here.
+We assume that observations can be partitioned into manipulators and non-manipulators.
+We assume manipulation is one-sided, and without loss of generality assume manipulators choose treatment ($F_{X \mid M=1}(c) = 0$).
+An interesting direction for future work are bounds in which manipulation can occur in both directions.
+As in \citeauthor{gerard2020bounds}, the probability of treated observations being manipulated, is identified.\footnote{\citeauthor{gerard2020bounds} call this quantity $\tau$.} We assume appropriate continuity of potential outcomes and running variables given the manipulation status.
+We relegate the details to \Cref{assum:RD} in the appendix.
+The assumptions imply that non-manipulator average treatment effects would be identified by the change in non-manipulator outcomes across the cutoff $c$.
+However, when $\ProbManip > 0$ so that there is manipulation, the distribution of $Y \mid X = c^+$ includes manipulators' treated potential outcomes, so that standard treatment effects are not point-identified.

 Estimands that we may be interested in include the conditional average treatment effect (CATE), the conditional local average treatment effect (CLATE), and the conditional average treatment effect on the treated (CATT).